HannahIgboke/Pizza-runner-Business-analysis/README.md

 ## Introduction

 Danny was browsing Instagram when he saw an ad for 80s retro styling and pizza.
 He loved the idea, but he knew he needed to do more than just sell pizza to get seed funding for his new business.
 So, he decided to Uberize it and create Pizza Runner, a pizza delivery service.
 Danny started by recruiting runners to deliver pizza from his house, which served as Pizza Runner Headquarters.
 He also maxed out his credit card to pay freelance developers to create a mobile app for customers to place orders.
-Pizza runner has come a long way and now needs to put its data collected into good use to better direct its runners and optimize operations.
+Pizza runner has come a long way and now needs to put its data collected into good use **better direct its runners, optimize operations and improve sales**.

 P.S:This is challenge 2 — [Pizza runner](https://8weeksqlchallenge.com/case-study-2/) of the [8 Weeks SQL Challenge](https://8weeksqlchallenge.com/getting-started/) by Danny Ma.

 ## Problem statement
-In order for Pizza Runner to **better direct its runners and optimize operations**, it requires insights and recommendations on the following focus areas:
+In order for Pizza Runner to **better direct its runners, optimize operations and improve sales**, it requires insights and recommendations on the following focus areas:
 - Pizza Metrics
 - Runner and Customer Experience
 - Ingredient Optimisation